St. Lawrence Hosts Third TEDx Live Event

 By Tyler Senecharles '20

-St. Lawrence University will host its third live TEDxStLawrenceU event with 10 student, faculty and alumni speakers, beginning at noon on Saturday, March 9, in Peterson-Kermani Performance Hall.
-Tickets are free and can be reserved online at www.tedxstlawrenceu.com.
+St. Lawrence University hosted its third live TEDxStLawrenceU event with 10 student, faculty and alumni speakers.
+The event took place on Saturday, March 9, in Peterson-Kermani Performance Hall.

 TEDx is a student organized event that follows in the tradition of national TED events, with speakers sharing their original ideas to the St. Lawrence community.
 This year’s TEDxStLawrenceU theme, “Time to Change?” was chosen to open up a discussion about the different areas of our world that are changing.
 The presenters are focusing on answering the question, “How can we achieve change?”